cdktf/cdktf-provider-cloudflare/docs/zeroTrustGatewayPolicy.java.md

 - *Type:* <a href="#@cdktf/provider-cloudflare.zeroTrustGatewayPolicy.ZeroTrustGatewayPolicyExpiration">ZeroTrustGatewayPolicyExpiration</a>

-The expiration time stamp and default duration of a DNS policy.
+Defines the expiration time stamp and default duration of a DNS policy.

 Takes precedence over the policy's `schedule` configuration, if any.
 This  does not apply to HTTP or network policies.
+Settable only for `dns` rules.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.10.1/docs/resources/zero_trust_gateway_policy#expiration ZeroTrustGatewayPolicy#expiration}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.11.0/docs/resources/zero_trust_gateway_policy#expiration ZeroTrustGatewayPolicy#expiration}

 ---